efrosty24/JUICE-Project/README.md

 ### Option 1: Set up JUCE_DIR as an Environment Variable

 '''bash'''
-export JUCE_DIR= /path/to/JUCE
+> export JUCE_DIR= /path/to/JUCE

 In the code above change the the "/path/to/JUCE" as the path to your JUCE download folder.

 For example on my mac my directory for JUCE is /Users/evanf/JUCE, so I would use that as my "path/to/JUCE"

 ### Option 2: Pass JUCE_DIR as a CMake Argument
 '''bash'''
-cmake -B build -S . -D JUCE_DIR=/path/to/JUCE
+> cmake -B build -S . -D JUCE_DIR=/path/to/JUCE

-Again change the "/path/to/JUCE" as the download path to juce on your machine.
+Again change the "/path/to/JUCE" as the download path to JUCE on your machine.

 Then you want to execute this with
 '''bash'''
-cmake --build build
+> cmake --build build

 Whenever you want to build the project.